Mohammed Balah: Career with clubs

 Mohammed Balah was a highly rated player from the start at his first team, Al-Sadaqa Club, in 2013.
 He provided very high levels that earned him a starting spot on the team and led the team's attack.
-He helped the team win the excellent league season in 2015-2016.
-The following season 2016-2017, Balah's team achieved first place in the club's history.
+He helped the team win the excellent league season in 2015–2016.
+The following season 2016–2017, Balah's team achieved first place in the club's history.
 Balah was also named the best player of the season.
-Despite his remarkable level, he was offered to play for Al-Ahli Jordan club in the 2017-2018 season.
+Despite his remarkable level, he was offered to play for Al-Ahli Jordan club in the 2017–2018 season.
 However, he chose to try a new experience and joined the Omani professional league with Al-Orouba club, where he scored many amazing goals and confirmed his scoring talent.
 Afterward, he moved to Saham Oman club, which he helped win the Oman league under the leadership of the great Egyptian coach, Mohammed Omar.
 Eventually, he ended his career.

 The management's interference in conflicts with the player led to a decline in the team's results and a loss of league leadership.
 The player, Balah, left and joined the Suwaiq Club team, who were struggling to lead the attack line.
 Balah was successful in leading the team away from relegation and ending the league in fifth place after being in 12th place and one of the three teams that were relegated.
 This was achieved through his contribution to scoring many goals and creating others.

 Muhammad Balah returned to his homeland after the end of his professional journey in the State of Oman to join his parent club.
-He joined the Al-Sadaqa Club and contributed to the 7th round of participation in eight matches that ended with the expiry of Muhammad Balah’s contract with his club, to start a new journey of international professionalism by joining Al-Masry Port Said club by signing a one-season contract.
+He joined the Al-Sadaqa Club and contributed to the 7th round of participation in eight matches that ended with the expiry of Muhammad Balah's contract with his club, to start a new journey of international professionalism by joining Al-Masry Port Said club by signing a one-season contract.
 2021, season 2025 season, as a Stricker in the team.

-Since the player joining Al-Masry club, Balah only participated in a few minutes in the beginning of the 2021-2022 season due to two consecutive outbreaks of the coronavirus in the team's camp, leading to some players and staff being isolated from training and matches.
+Since the player joining Al-Masry club, Balah only participated in a few minutes in the beginning of the 2021–2022 season due to two consecutive outbreaks of the coronavirus in the team's camp, leading to some players and staff being isolated from training and matches.
 Before long, he returned, but was then struck in the head, which kept him out of action.
 Not long after his return, he suffered a serious injury to his right knee which resulted in a cruciate ligament tear, requiring surgery and keeping him out of action for nearly 10 months.

+Al-Shahaniya

+On 27 October 2025, Balah moved to fellow Qatar stars league side Al Shahaniya.